cython/cython/docs/src/userguide/numpy_tutorial.rst

     cdef int [::1, :, :] a

-If all this makes no sense to you, you can skip this part, declaring arrays as contiguous constrain the usage of your function.
+If all this makes no sense to you, you can skip this part, declaring arrays as contiguous constrains the usage of your functions as it rejects array slices as input.
 If you still want to understand what contiguous arrays are all about, you can see `this answer on StackOverflow
 <https://stackoverflow.com/questions/26998223/what-is-the-difference-between-contiguous-and-non-contiguous-arrays>`_.